GideonPARANOID/code-sketchpad/linux.md

 First, we need to figure out the keycodes & actions for keys. `xev` is useful for this.
 Press whatevr key you want to remap & observe the output to find the keycode & action.
 We'll plug these into `xmodmap`.
 A quick example:

     xmodmap -e 'keycode 112 = Home'

+### Running very long processing

+If it's copying, you can use `rsync --progress <source> <destination>` to follow file progress, or `gcp`.
+It's useful when doing very long operations to know when they're done so follow commands with `say 'done'` or if using Gnome `zenity --notification --text='done'`